convertigo/c8oprj-lib-opencmis/project.md

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") PutFile

 Puts a file in a CMIS repository.
-The Sequence will return the folder were the file has been placed.
+The Sequence will return the folder where the file has been placed.

 <span style="color:DarkGoldenRod">Variables</span>